Design-Install Photos - Prune/Lace/Shape/Groom Photos - Grafting Photos

 Photo 10

-Rolando neighborhood yard, three years after installation; purpose is low maintenance, simple, and fairly water-wise over the long term and some flowering year-round; flagstones for pathway and to give some 'slack' to the groundcover for walking on; groundcover is Dymondia, which gives a unique lawn effect with occasional tiny yellow flowers and needs no mowing, staying about an inch or two in height depending on watering frequency and quantity, and is moderately walkable without damage after some establishment within months; purple, pink, and yellow Arctotis in middle island; Geijera trees and two boulders(Palm Springs Gold) in middle island; Lavatera maritima at right(which is next to the front door, just out of picture to right), and Rhaphiolepis 'Harbinger of Spring' and Pittosporum tobira 'variegata' at foundation of house.
+Click on photo at left to enlarge.
+Rolando neighborhood yard, three years after installation.
+Previously a grass lawn.
+Purpose is low maintenance, simple, and fairly water-wise over the long term and some flowering year-round.
+Flagstones for pathway and to give some 'slack' to the groundcover for walking on.
+Groundcover is Dymondia, which gives a unique lawn effect with occasional tiny yellow flowers and needs no mowing, staying about an inch or two in height depending on watering frequency and quantity, and is moderately walkable without damage after some establishment within months.
+Purple, pink, and yellow Arctotis in middle island; Geijera trees and two boulders(Palm Springs Gold) in middle island; Lavatera maritima at right(which is next to the front door, just out of picture to right), and Rhaphiolepis 'Harbinger of Spring' and Pittosporum tobira 'variegata' at foundation of house.
 Bougainvillea 'Torch Glow' at base of fence at left.
 Flagstone is 'Regular Tan'.
 Boulders and light-beige 1/8" crushed rock(California Gold) from KRC Rock in Lakeside.

 Irrigation is with Hunter MP Rotator nozzles, - rotary multi-stream multi-trajectory nozzles -, which are the lowest precipitation-rate sprinkler nozzles available, which apply water more slowly and also more uniformly than conventional sprays.
-And, even though the precipitation rate of the rotator nozzles is 4 times less than (or in other words, 1/4 that of...) standard spray nozzles, their greater efficiency has been found to make the necessary run-time increase, for equivalent distribution, to be close to '3-times', instead of '4-times', that of standard spray nozzles, due to the larger streams of water(which are rotating) which reduces evaporation during application compared to standard sprays of equal radius, and, slower precipitation rate which can make for a more uniform absorption of the water into the soil.
+And, even though the precipitation rate of the rotator nozzles is 4 times less than (1/4 that of...) standard spray nozzles, it has been found to make the necessary run-time increase for equivalent distribution to be close to '3-times', instead of '4-times', that of standard spray nozzles, due to: 1. the larger streams of water(which are rotating) with negligible misting, at least compared to sprays and other rotors, and hence greatly reducing evaporation and fly-away loss during application compared to standard sprays and rotors of equal radius (though yes, there is the longer run time,.. so, evaporation equivalents would have to be figured to give the fullest true comparison,... but anyway) 2. slower precipitation rate which can make for a more uniform absorption of the water into the soil, and 3.
+Potentially more consistent uniformity of water distribution(higher distribution uniformity) than sprays, given a same number of heads/nozzles used in a zone.
 The irrigation controller used is a Hunter Smart Irrigation Controller, with six stations.
 Smart Controllers use sensors and transmitted weather information to automatically manage watering run times to help insure most efficient water use in a given landscape.
 Also, the Smart Controller cancels the ability of the valves to turn on during rainy weather.

 Photo below, other angle: